heroku/oauth-provider-adapters-for-mcp/README.md

 Examples:
 [Heroku Key-Value Store](https://devcenter.heroku.com/articles/heroku-redis),
-Redis or your database.
+Redis, or your database.

-### Wiring into a Remote MCP server
+### Connecting to a Remote MCP Server

 At minimum, your server needs routes that: